This function creates a phylospatial object. This is the core data type in the phylospatial library, and

 happen in various ways, depending on what type of community data you have (e.g. binary, probability, or abundance) and how you want to

 summarize them.
-By default, the function tries to detect your data_type
+By default, the function tries to detect your data_type and use it to automatically select an appropriate summary

-function as described above, but you can override this by providing your own function to clade_fun
+function as described above, but you can override this by providing your own function to clade_fun.

-You can also disable construction of the clade community matrix columns altogether by setting build = FALSE
+You can also disable construction of the clade community matrix columns altogether by setting build = FALSE).
+This is atypical, but you

 might want to use this option if you have your own distribution data data on all clades (e.g. from modeling occurrence probabilities for

-clades in addition to terminal species), or if your community data comes from a previously-constructed phylospatial
+clades in addition to terminal species), or if your community data comes from a previously-constructed phylospatial object.

 Examples